 The focus will be on how to teach, especially facilitation of small groups, rather than what to teach or how to develop a curriculum.
 As a result of this workshop, participants will be able to:

 - apply educational theory to designing effective communication skills training;

 - describe key components of effective experiential communication skills training sessions;

 - use role play, video, small groups and simulated patients to enhance learner communication skills;

 - structure feedback to enhance learning in communication training sessions:

 - and describe strategies for managing large and small group dynamics in communication training sessions.

 Programme of Courses

-Please note this course is not about curriculum development in communication teaching or assessment. tEACH, the teaching committee of EACH, International Association of Communication in Healthcare, also runs 3 further courses:
+Please note this course is not about curriculum development in communication teaching or assessment. tEACH, the teaching committee of EACH: International Association of Communication in Healthcare, will also run 2 further courses in 2019:

 Participants are welcome to attend several courses in succession.
-Participants who are new to communication skills teaching are encouraged to attend in the order ‘What to teach’, ‘How to teach’ and the ‘Smorgasbord’ course.
+Participants who are new to communication skills teaching are encouraged to attend in the order ‘What to teach’, ‘How to teach’ and the ‘Challenges in Experiential Teaching’.